Online local directory listings help your customers find you

 4. Get your keywords

 Make a list of the keywords or keyphrases, separated by commas, that best describe your business.
-For example, ‘north shore website designer’.
+For example, ‘north shore builder, north shore building company, north shore construction’.

 5. Write your descriptions

-This is best done in a table.
+We find this is easier to do in a table or spreadsheet.
 On each row, write a description, a couple of sentences long, outlining your business and the services you offer.
 Use information from your website, but you will need to change it to some degree, and you will need to add new information.
-Do NOT include your phone number, email or business url.
+It’s better not to include your phone number, email or business URL in the description.

 We recommend you write about 20 of these.
-Some of the description you will mix around as some directories allow you to add longer descriptions than others.
+Some of the descriptions you will mix around, as some directories allow you to add longer descriptions than others.

 Directory listings amplify your visibility

-Online directories are platforms that allows users to find out crucial information about the businesses they want to engage with.
+Online directories are platforms that allow users to find out crucial information about the businesses they want to engage with.

 Think of your directory listing as an introduction.
 The customer is there, looking for something specific, and you show up.
-It’s a first impression, so by optimising your directory listings, you can win customers in your area.
+It may be the first impression, so by optimising your directory listings, you can win customers in your area.
+And it’s a good step in the direction of a great linking strategy for your website.